-- The probability of rejecting the null hypothesis when it is false is called the power of a test. - Power is 1 minus the probability of type II error. - We want a test with high power and this is aided by - A large effect size, i.e. true μ far from the parameter in the null hypothesis. - A large sample size. - A small standard deviation. - Significance level.
-A higher sign. level means greater power.
-The downside is that you increase the chance of making a type I error.
+- The probability of rejecting the null hypothesis when it is false is called the power of a test. - Power = 1 P(Type | I | error).
+It is usually expressed as a function of μ . - We want a test with high power and this is aided by: - A large effect size, i.e. true μ far from the parameter in the null hypothesis. - A large sample size. - A small standard deviation. - A higher significance level means greater power.
+The downside is that you get more type I errors.

-5. Estimation and confidence intervals.
+4. Estimation and confidence intervals.